What is SSH? | How to Install and Use SSH Server on Windows 10

 OpenSSH Download

-After downloading OpenSSH and Putty, first, install Windows 10 virtual machine on the VMware Workstation virtualization program.
+Download and install OpenSSH and Putty programs on your computer.
+Then, first, install the Windows 10 virtual machine on your virtualization program.

 Step 1